anthonyamar/my-second-brain/Digital garden/Software design principles applied to digital gardening.md

 - **Open-closed principle**: Even if it's a bit counter intuitive with the principle around evergreen notes, I try to extend more than I modify my notes.
 It force navigation around concepts more than getting stuck on long articles.
 - **DRY (Don't Repeat Yourself)**: In this note i.e, instead of repeating `n times` the concept around SOLID and Evergreen notes, I'm linking to their own notes so I don't repeat myself.
 It also improve the maintainability of notes and let me expand the concepts better, without having to edit every notes.

 I'm sure there's a lot of other paralelism that could be made between software design and digital garden design, but digital gardening is above all a matter of personal choices.
-So it is up to everyone to choose their own design principles, inspired or note, by software design.
+So it is up to everyone to choose their own design principles, inspired or not, by software design.